Header image metal reactivity

 platinum

-By observing how violent and fast the reactions of metals are when they are burned, react with water or react with acids it is possible to rank the metals in order of reactivity.
+By observing how violent and fast the reactions of metals are; for example when they are burned, when they react with water or react with acids it is possible to rank the metals in order of reactivity.
 The reactivity series is simply a list with the most reactive metal at the top and the least reactive metal at the bottom.
-An outline of the reactivity series is shown opposite.
+An outline of the reactivity series showing some of the common metals and two non-metals (carbon and hydrogen) in the periodic table is shown opposite.

 Reaction of metals with water- oxidation and reduction